However, global spaces still face major challenges:

 Global spaces are needed to create and deliver on progressive commitments and standards for gender equality worldwide.

-It is only by bringing together a diversity of actors in the gender equality community — from feminists to youth activists, advocates with first-hand knowledge and lived experience of girls and women’s needs, political leaders and other decision-makers, donors, and more — that we can create meaningful and effective goals and standards for gender equality globally.
+It is only by bringing together a diversity of actors in the gender equality community — from feminists to youth activists, advocates with first-hand knowledge and lived experience of girls and women’s needs, political leaders and other decision-makers, donors, and more — that we can safeguard and advance meaningful and effective goals and standards for gender equality globally.

-In all our priority global spaces, Women Deliver aims to ensure that the intersection of gender with issues like health and the climate crisis is recognized; that we work with partners and allies to defend global spaces from anti-rights actors; and that traditionally ignored voices are centered.
+In all our priority global spaces, Women Deliver aims to ensure that the norms, standards, and political outcome documents about issues like global health, the climate crisis, and human rights incorporate a gender and age lens and advance progressive global narratives on these issues, including on adolescent girls’ rights; that we work with partners and allies to defend global spaces from anti-rights actors and reaffirm human rights standards; and that traditionally ignored voices, especially adolescents, youth, and advocates from the Global Majority, are centered.
 We also aim to influence partners to make global spaces more accessible, representative, and transparent.

 Key Global Spaces